xpple/SeedMapper/README.md

 Locates a given biome closest to the player.
 All biomes in all dimensions are supported.

 ### Structure locating
-Usage: `/sm:locate feature structure <structure>`
+Usage: `/sm:locate feature structure <structure>[<pieces>]{<variants>}`

 Locates a given structure closest to the player.
 All structures in all dimensions are supported.
 However, due to limitations in the underlying library, some structures (in particular desert pyramids, jungle temples and woodland mansions) may result in occasional false positives.
+For more advanced querying you can also use piece and variant data to further restrict the search.
+For example, the following command will search for end cities with ships: `/sm:locate feature structure end_city[end_ship]`.

 ### Slime chunk locating
 Usage: `/sm:locate feature slimechunk`